wanglab-neuro/jupyterlab_server/README.md

 - provides a simple deployment with limited maintenance, that requires little sys admin knowledge.

 The [configuration](#config) instructions below detail how to set up the server.
-The main file to edit are named as `xxx.template`:
+The main files to edit are labelled with the `.template` suffix:
 - [jupyterhub_config.py.template](https://github.com/wanglab-neuro/jupyterlab_server/blob/main/jupyterhub/context/jupyterhub_config.py.template), found in `jupyterhub/context`.
 - [bootstrap.sh.template](https://github.com/wanglab-neuro/jupyterlab_server/blob/main/jupyterhub/context/bootstrap.sh.template), found in `jupyterhub/context`.
 - [traefik.toml.template](https://github.com/wanglab-neuro/jupyterlab_server/blob/main/reverse-proxy/traefik.toml.template), if using the reverse proxy, found in `reverse-proxy`.
-Copy each of those files, removing the `template` suffix, and edit the content according to instructions below.
+Copy each of those files, removing the `.template` suffix, and edit the content according to instructions below.

 ### Start the server
 Open a terminal and go to the repository's directory.
 Enter `docker-compose up -d`.